 Alexander Mccall Smith

 Richard Holloway was Bishop of Edinburgh and Primus of the Scottish Episcopal Church.
 A former Gresham Professor of Divinity and Chairman of the Joint Board of the Scottish Arts Council and Scottish Screen, he is a fellow of the Royal Society of Edinburgh.
-Leaving Alexandria won the PEN/Ackerley Prize 2013 and was shortlisted for the Orwell Prize 2013.
-Richard Holloway has written for many newspapers in Britain, including The Times, Guardian, Observer, Herald and the Scotsman.
-He has also presented many series for BBC television and radio.
+Leaving Alexandria won the PEN/Ackerley Prize and was shortlisted for the Orwell Prize.
+Holloway has written for many newspapers in Britain, including The Times, Guardian, Observer, Herald and Scotsman.
+He has also presented many series for BBC television and radio; Waiting for the Last Bus originated as a five-part series on Radio 4 in 2016.